mantidproject/mantid/docs/source/release/v3.11.0/framework.rst

 ###

 - :ref:`ConjoinXRuns <algm-ConjoinXRuns>` performs concatenation of the workspaces into a single one by handling the sample logs merging as in :ref:`MergeRuns <algm-MergeRuns>`.
-- :ref:`LoadSESANS <algm-LoadSESANS>` Loading SESANS data to a MatrixWorkspace is now supported.
+- :ref:`LoadSESANS <algm-LoadSESANS-v1>` Loading SESANS data to a MatrixWorkspace is now supported.
-- :ref:`SaveSESANS <algm-SaveSESANS>` Saving a workspace using the SESANS format is now supported.
+- :ref:`SaveSESANS <algm-SaveSESANS-v1>` Saving a workspace using the SESANS format is now supported.

 Improved